Shopify SEO16 min read

 Does WooCommerce have better SEO plugins than Shopify?

-WooCommerce benefits from WordPress's extensive plugin ecosystem, including Yoast SEO and Rank Math.
-However, Shopify's app ecosystem has matured significantly, with specialized ecommerce SEO tools like Obsess AI that are purpose-built for online stores.
+WooCommerce benefits from the WordPress plugin ecosystem, including Yoast SEO and Rank Math.
+However, Shopify's app ecosystem has matured significantly in 2025-2026.
+Specialized ecommerce SEO tools like Obsess AI are purpose-built for online stores and offer features like product-aware content generation that no WordPress plugin matches.

 Share: